augusto-caldas/server-automation/README.md

 <hr>

 <h2 id="services-setup">Services Setup</h2>
-This script will create the proper environment to deploy services available in this project.<br>
+This script will create the proper environment and deploy the services available in this project.<br>

-The services provided for now are:<br>
+The services available for now are:

 1. ~~Nextcloud~~
 2. ~~Bitwarden~~